jassimran/cs6310Project3_HeatedPlanet/HeatedPlanet/README.txt

 ----------

    Compile the code with the following commands:

+   javac -cp "lib/*" @sources.txt

-   Run the program from the project folder as
+   Run the program from the project root folder using:

-      java -cp <path to the executable> PlanetSim.Demo <options>

-   For best results , compile project using Eclipse or the instructions above, then from the project3 directory try:

-     java PlanetSim.Demo [-p #] [-g #] [-t #]
+     java -cp ".:lib/*" PlanetSim.Demo [-p #] [-g #] [-t #]

+     Where:

-    	-p #: The precision of the data to be stored, in decimal digits after the decimal point.
+   	-p # - The precision of the data to be stored, in decimal digits after the decimal point.
-	-g #: The geographic precision (sampling rate) of the temperature data to be stored.
+	-g # - The geographic accuracy (sampling rate) of the temperature data to be stored.
 Value should be between 1 and 100.
-	-t #: The temporal precision of the temperature data to be stored.
+	-t # - The temporal accuracy of the temperature data to be stored.
 Value should be between 1 and 100.

-Note: in windows it is necessary to change ./bin to .\bin

 USING THE USER INTERFACE
 =========================